Potomac man who allegedly fired at deputies still not arraigned

 “State your name,” Dill said to Bennett, who responded: “Your name.”

-Dill then continued Bennett’s case for a third time to Thursday for arraignment and suggested the public defender have any motions prepared they may want to file such as a request for the appointment of a psychiatrist to examine Bennett for fitness.
+Dill then continued Bennett’s case for a third time to today for arraignment and suggested that the public defender prepare any motions they may want to file, such as a request for the appointment of a psychiatrist to examine Bennett for fitness to stand trial.

-According to a synopsis of Champaign County sheriff’s deputies’ reports, the hours-long ordeal began just before 11 p.m.
-Sunday when Deputy Chelsey Keyes noticed a vehicle fail to signal a turn on to Country Club Road from Willow Road in north Urbana.
+According to a synopsis of reports from Champaign County sheriff’s deputies, the hourslong ordeal began just before 11 p.m.
+Sunday when Deputy Chelsey Keyes noticed a vehicle fail to signal while turning on to Country Club Road from Willow Road in north Urbana.

 She stopped the car at the Circle K at 1809 N. Cunningham Ave., and the female driver gave Keyes her name and date of birth.
 The passenger, later identified as Bennett, refused to provide any information.

-Keyes went back to her squad to fill out warnings until another deputy arrived to do that for her while she took her canine partner and told the driver she planned to do a sweep of the car.
+Keyes went back to her squad car to fill out warnings until another deputy arrived to take over her while she took her canine partner and told the driver she planned to do a sweep of the car.

-The dog alerted to the presence of drugs so Keyes put the dog back in her squad car, intending to search, but the car took off.
+The dog alerted to the presence of drugs, so Keyes put the dog back in her squad car, intending to conduct a search, but the car took off.

 The deputies went after the car, which got onto Interstate 74 heading east.
-Not long after getting on the interstate, the passenger leaned out the window and allegedly fired at the deputies three different times.
+Not long after it got on the highway, the passenger leaned out the window and allegedly fired at the deputies three different times.
 Deputies could hear the shots and see the muzzle flashes.

 Keyes, coincidentally, had been fired upon just two months ago after trying to stop a vehicle for speeding north of Urbana.
 She escaped physical injury in both incidents.
 Two men were charged in connection with that Dec.
 5 shooting.